-We note, however, that the introduction of a time sequence of political choices allows a market of sorts to be developed without the necessity of
+We note, however, that the introduction of a time sequence of political choices allows a market of sorts to be developed without the necessity of changing the rules for decision on single issues.

-2. At this point in our analysis we do not imply either praise or condemnation of any behavior of the individual on moral or ethical grounds.
-Language conventions force us to use the words "moral" and "ethical," and moral principles must be discussed later in the book, but we do not want to prejudice the analysis by moralizing at this early stage. changing the rules for decision on single issues.
 If the individual participant recognizes the economic value of his own vote to others on certain issues and, in turn, recognizes the economic value of others' votes to him on separate issues, he will be motivated to engage in "trade."
 Moreover, if ways of "trading" can be found that do not clearly conflict with accepted standards of behavior, individuals will seek mutual advantages in this way.
 The possibility of exchanging votes on separate issues opens up such trading prospects.
 The individual may effectively, but imperfectly, "sell" his vote on a particular issue, securing in return the votes of other individuals on issues of more direct interest.
 This process of "logrolling" will be carefully analyzed in the following chapter, but some preliminary points should be made here.

 With relatively few exceptions logrolling phenomena have been viewed as deviations from the orderly working of the democratic process.
 This view seems to have been adopted for two separate reasons.
 First, and more important, the economic motivation for political behavior reveals itself most clearly in the occasional examples of Congressional logrolling legislation.
 Students of the political process, who adopt the view that, at base, political behavior is not motivated by economic interest, must explain such action in terms of aberrations from more orthodox behavior.
 Secondly, and related to the first, there has been a failure to recognize that logrolling phenomena are much more pervasive than the more obvious examples would indicate.
-The phenomena surely occur at several levels of political sophistication, and the fact that the cruder instances occur at all should give the student of political process cause for looking somewhat carefully for more "acceptable" means of accomplishing similar purposes.3
+The phenomena surely occur at several levels of political sophistication, and the fact that the cruder instances occur at all should give the student of political process cause for looking somewhat carefully for more "acceptable" means of accomplishing similar purposes.
+3